 Yes.
 Well, I must say while I’ve recently recovered from this hysterectomy, the council actually my local council contacted me and offered me four weeks for four weeks I would have a clean and come in for an hour.
-So at least got the vacuuming done and the floor mopped and the and the toilet claimed and yet, those were the important things for me that I couldn’t do because I couldn’t lift anything.
-I couldn’t over exert myself and they were things that Colin was unable to do so.
+So at least got the vacuuming done and the floor mopped and the toilet claimed and yet, those were the important things for me that I couldn’t do because I couldn’t lift anything.
+I couldn’t over-exert myself and they were things that Colin was unable to do so.
 Yeah, so that that was really that was really great.
 So yeah, for those four weeks, that was very handy.
 So yeah, if you can get that help go for it and ask for help.
 It’s amazing.
 There is help out there.
 All you’ve got to do is ask.

 I can be

-and and not only stroke, I’m sure for people suffering from other conditions, but I can’t speak for those conditions.
+And not only stroke, I’m sure for people suffering from other conditions, but I can’t speak for those conditions.
 I can only speak about stroke.
-So, you know, just just reach out, you know what even send me an email.
+So, you know, just reach out, you know what even send me an email.
 Because you know, what I love about the podcast is amazing people like you contact me, just to touch base just to have another conversation with another person who understands them.
 And I’m so glad that you did.

 And it’s inspired me to keep doing these interviews because at one point I was going to stop doing it and I thought, How can I I’m providing such an amazing service, which doesn’t cost anybody anything to come on board and listen to an interview or get in touch and ask a question.
 I’m trying to find a way to make it possible for more and more people to become involved and become a community.

 So hopefully soon I’ll be launching a membership site where people can come and join up and become members of the site.
 And at the beginning, there won’t be a lot of people, but they’ll be enough to create some conversations about, you know, what do I do for this?
-And how do I get help about that, etc. And I don’t know what’s going to come of it.
+And how do I get help about that, etc?
+And I don’t know what’s going to come of it.

-But I just I just say that there is a big need for people to come together and be able to share, get feedback, get support, get encouragement, especially, especially for carers. who became a carer let’s face it overnight, when they were not trained, not skilled, to be a carer and unfortunately, you know, they don’t get skilled that anger try and get supported to learn how to care for other people.
+But I just say that there is a big need for people to come together and be able to share, get feedback, get support, get encouragement, especially, especially for carers. who became a carer let’s face it overnight, when they were not trained, not skilled, to be a carer and unfortunately, you know, they don’t get skilled that anger try and get supported to learn how to care for other people.

 So we were able to get mom into programs where care would come and pick her up and take her out for the day and keep her involved with and then they might go out and go to bingo or something and then maybe a few days later the care would come and pick her up with a group and they would go out to a garden somewhere.
 Can that sort of thing and it was just interacting with other other other dementia sufferers as well.
 So yeah, I know what you mean.
 That being a cara.
-Yeah, that’s that’s a hard job as well.
+Yeah, that’s a hard job as well.
 Yes,

 it is.
-And well, heart goes out to people like that, and I thank my wife for doing the task for when she had to do it.
-But, you know, nurses go to uni University for four or five years, I don’t know how many years ago for to learn how to care for somebody, I know, they do lots of different tasks, you know, that include include medications, and, you know, you know, injecting things and all that kind of stuff.
+And well, my heart goes out to people like that, and I thank my wife for doing the task when she had to do it.
+But, you know, nurses go to uni University for four or five years, I don’t know how many years ago to learn how to care for somebody, I know, they do lots of different tasks, you know, that include medications, and, you know, you know, injecting things and all that kind of stuff.
 But I know there’s a lot of carriers that have to inject insulin that have to take temperatures that have to do all these things.

 And they’re not trained and they’re not